petermsouzajr/qa-shadow-report/README.md

 3. **Install Dependencies:**

    - **For General Use:**
      If you're looking to use the plugin without modifying its code, you can easily install the published package from npm.
-Execute the following commands at the root of your project: `cd cypress-example && npm install cy-shadow-report && npm install`
+Execute the following commands at the root of your project: `cd [framework]-example && npm install qa-shadow-report && npm install`

-     This will install the `cy-shadow-report` package from npm along with any other required dependencies.
+     This will install the `qa-shadow-report` package from npm along with any other required dependencies.

    - **For Advanced Users (Local Development):**
-     If you are contributing to the `cy-shadow-report` code and need to test your changes within `cypress-example`, you can use a locally linked version of the package.
-Run this command at the root of the project: `npm link && cd cypress-example && npm install && npm link cy-shadow-report`. alternatively, You can run the node commands directly from the root of the project with Options and Flags: `node cli.js monthly-summary --duplicate`
+     If you are contributing to the `qa-shadow-report` code and need to test your changes within `[framework]-example`, you can use a locally linked version of the package.
+Run this command at the root of the project: `npm link && cd [framework]-example && npm install && npm link qa-shadow-report`

-     This sequence of commands first creates a local link to your development version of `cy-shadow-report`, then sets up `cypress-example` to use this local version, and finally installs any other dependencies.
+     This sequence of commands first creates a local link to your development version of `qa-shadow-report`, then sets up `[framework]-example` to use this local version, and finally installs any other dependencies.

-4. **Run the Tests:** While in the `cypress-example` folder, use the provided command `npm test` to run Cypress tests and generate reports.
+4. **Run the Tests:** While in the `[framework]-example` folder, use the [framework] command to run [framework] tests and generate reports.
-5. **Observe the Results:** Check the generated reports in the specified Google Sheet or Microsoft Excel file.
+5. **Observe the Results:** Check the generated reports in the specified Google Sheet or CSV file.

-The demo branch is an excellent resource for understanding how `cy-shadow-report` functions in a real-world scenario.
+The demo branch is an excellent resource for understanding how `qa-shadow-report` functions in a real-world scenario.
 Feel free to explore and modify the demo setup to test different configurations and features.

 ## Copyright

 © 2024 Peter Souza.
 All rights reserved.
 Users are granted the freedom to use this code according to their needs and preferences.
-Note: Cypress is a registered trademark of Cypress.io, and Google Sheets is a registered trademark of Google Inc. Microsoft Excel is a registered trademark of Microsoft Corporation.
-This application is not officially endorsed or certified by Microsoft Corporation, Google Inc., or Cypress.io.
+Note: Cypress is a registered trademark of Cypress.io, Playwright is a registered trademark of Microsoft Corporation, and Google Sheets is a registered trademark of Google Inc. This application is not officially endorsed or certified by Playwright, Microsoft Corporation, Google Inc., or Cypress.io.